Cradev/osxapppwnage/README.md

-# osxapppwnage
+# osx app pwnage

-This script generates osascript code to exploit a users trust in known applications.
+This script generates osascript code to exploit a users' trust in known applications.

 Usage:
  1. Enter path to your Applications folder.